-The Blake and Mortimer album by François Schuiten, based on a scenario by Thomas Gunzig and Jaco Van Dormael has not been officially announced.
-From several sources we know they are working on this tribute album.
+The Blake and Mortimer tribute album by François Schuiten, based on a scenario by Thomas Gunzig and Jaco Van Dormael has not been officially announced, but has been confirmed by several sources.
 Information about this project can change over time.
 We will update this dossier over time.

 In an article with the title “Schuiten s’attaque à Jacobs”, La Dernière Heure (a Belgium newspaper) announced on October 1st, 2015 the news that François Schuiten will draw an episode of Blake & Mortimer by Edgar P. Jacobs.

 End 2016 François Schuiten confirmed that the album will be published in 2018 and not in 2017 as expected before.
-And again in October 2017 he told Casemate magazine that the publication will be ready mid 2019 5).
+And again in October 2017 he told Casemate magazine that the publication will be ready mid 2019 9).
+In comic magazine Casemate #114 (May 2018) Laurent Durieux mentioned that the release of the album is scheduled for June 2019.
+The release date was confirmed by Yves Schlirf in a tweet on May 14, 2018 10).

 This project represents a previously stated desire of publisher Yves Schlirf to bring out tribute albums in the line of the secondary collection of Spirou & Fantasio.
 Big names of the comic word (and beyond!) are asked to develop their vision of Blake and Mortimer, as long as it takes sufficient distance from the main series.